More from Metadata

 Recordings usually have unique catalogue numbers for each format (e.g., CDs, vinyl, digital).
 For example, a vinyl version might have ABC-001-LP, while the digital release could be ABC-001-DIG.

-On Beatport, each release must have a unique catalogue number.
-This means that if another label is already using a code similar to yours, you won’t be able to distribute your track to Beatport unless you change it.
-Make sure that the catalogue numbers you choose are not already used by other labels before submitting the release to us.
+If you're distributing your music to Beatport, it's important to know that each release must have a unique catalogue number.
+This means that if any another label on the platform is already using a code similar to yours, you won’t be able to distribute your track to Beatport unless you change it.
+If your catalogue number is already taken, Beatport will refuse your release so make sure to double-check this before submitting your order!

 Add your Catalogue Number

-To add your catalogue number to your release, open your order and go to the 2nd step Release > Optional > Additional release details > Catalogue No. If you don’t have catalogue numbers or you don’t want to add this information, don’t worry, this is not a mandatory field!
+In order to add a catalogue number to your release, open your order and go to Release > What is the catalogue number?
+If you don’t use catalogue numbers or if you don’t want to add this information, don’t worry, it's not mandatory!

 Turn up the volume on your music career!
 Sign up now and share your sound with the world. 🔊 Get started here